ecs-org/ecs-appliance/README.md

         + stop database
     + revert to PRE_migrate snapshot
     + start old-container ecs.*

+#### database-migrate
++ if old PRE_MIGRATE snapshot exists, delete
++ snapshot ecs-database to "PRE_MIGRATE" snapshot
++ start ecs.web with migrate
++ add a onetime cronjob to delete PRE_MIGRATE snapshot after 1 week (which can fail if removed in the meantime)

 ### clone-ecs
 + snapshot ecs-files and ecs-database to CLONE R/W snapshot